MShepelin/Parallel-Algorithms/README.md

 This repository includes a simple script you can use to measure performance of this library.

 1) Clone the project
+2) Install numpy, scipy, tqdm, matplotlib, tensorflow with pip
+3) Install the package
-2) Run "experiment.sh" in your shell.
+4) Run "experiment.sh" in your shell.
 It will produce parallelrank_perfs.zip
-3) You can extract the archive in the repository folder and use "scripts/build_graphs.ipynb" to see results.
+5) You can extract the archive in the repository folder and use "scripts/build_graphs.ipynb" to see results.

 Remember that results may differ between systems and GPU models.